TimoDir/MyCookBook/Readme.md

 - [Redux](https://redux.js.org/) - A predictable state container for JavaScript apps
 - [React Router](https://reactrouter.com/en/main) - Declarative routing for React
 - [Vite](https://vitejs.dev/) - A build tool that aims to provide a faster and leaner development experience 🔥
+- [Sass](https://sass-lang.com/) - A CSS preprocessor that allows for more maintainable and scalable stylesheets by providing features such as variables, mixins, and nesting 🎨

 ### Folder Structure 🌳